mellinchou/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/capabilities/ie_specific.fr.md

   {{< /tab >}}
 {{< /tabpane >}}

-### forceCreateProcessApi
+## forceCreateProcessApi

-CreateProcess APIを使用してInternet Explorerを強制的に起動します。
-デフォルト値はfalseです。

-IE 8以降の場合、このオプションでは "TabProcGrowth" レジストリの値を0に設定する必要があります。
+Forces launching Internet Explorer using the CreateProcess API.
+The default value is false.

+For IE 8 and above, this option requires the "TabProcGrowth" registry value to be set to 0.

 {{< tabpane langEqualsHeader=true >}}
   {{< tab header="Java" >}}